redha1419/db2_on_node/README.md

   1. a sample db with 1 table (Users).
   2. connecting and adding, removing and modifying that table.

-This can be great for a quick websie that need to manage users with no authentification (for now).
+This can be great for a quick website that need to manage users with no authentification (for now).

 ## ROUTES ##